JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-07-25-MiniprepPlus-DNA:RNA-extractions-McapLarvae.md

 | R8        | 11.3       | 11.1       | 11.2              | 20.4                       | 1.87                 | 3.19                 | 21.4       | 21.2       | 21.3              | 9.8                        | 1.95                 | 0.66                 |
 | R41       | 9.64       | 9.5        | 9.57              | 19.6                       | 1.96                 | 3.33                 | 17.8       | 17.2       | 17.5              | 8.6                        | 1.99                 | 1.04                 |

 RNA concentrations look good!
-The
+The 260/230 is still lower than I would like it to be.
+I could add another wash step or increase the volume of wash buffer (i.e., instead of washing in 400 uL, wash in 700 uL).

+#### Gel